Vishay Precision Group (NYSE:VPG) Issues Q2 2021 Earnings Guidance

 Vishay Precision Group (NYSE:VPG) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $71 million-$77 million, compared to the consensus revenue estimate of $69 million.

-Vishay Precision Group (NYSE:VPG) last announced its earnings results on Tuesday, May 11th.
-The scientific and technical instruments company reported $0.31 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.28 by $0.03.
+Vishay Precision Group (NYSE:VPG) last released its quarterly earnings results on Tuesday, May 11th.
+The scientific and technical instruments company reported $0.31 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.28 by $0.03.
 Vishay Precision Group had a return on equity of 6.41% and a net margin of 5.52%.
-The business had revenue of $70.59 million for the quarter, compared to analysts’ expectations of $66.41 million.
-As a group, sell-side analysts expect that Vishay Precision Group will post 1.29 EPS for the current year.
+The company had revenue of $70.59 million for the quarter, compared to analyst estimates of $66.41 million.
+Equities research analysts forecast that Vishay Precision Group will post 1.29 EPS for the current year.

 Vishay Precision Group, Inc designs, manufactures, and markets sensors, sensor-based measurement systems, specialty resistors, and strain gages in the United States, Israel, the United Kingdom, rest of Europe, Asia, and Canada.
 It operates through three segments: Foil Technology Products, Force Sensors, and Weighing and Control Systems.